 Our processing plant recycled 77% of its water in 2017.
 We operate an onsite water pretreatment facility, which pretreats the water we capture and returns it to the local sanitation district – recycling the water for future use.
 The remaining 23% of water consumption at the plant is the result of evaporation from the cooling systems and steam loss from the high temperatures required during the milk pasteurization process.

-Compared with our 2012 baseline, our plant water use per half gallon equivalent of milk declined by 19% in 2016, exceeding our longer term goal of reducing normalized water use by 15% by 2017.
-We are pleased with this progress and expect we will continue to reduce our plant water use per half gallon equivalent of milk.
+Compared with our 2012 baseline, our plant water use per half gallon equivalent of milk declined by 37% in 2017, far exceeding our longer term goal of reducing normalized water use by 15% by 2017.
+We are pleased with this progress and expect we will continue to incrementally reduce our plant water use per half gallon equivalent of milk.
 A recent water audit, and employee education and awareness, has led to projects that will allow us to continue to reduce water use in our processing operations.